 The traditional role of Mini-Implants is for denture stabilization.
 Dentures move around in a person’s mouth causing pain and are simply annoying.
 There is a great dependence upon adhesives.
 The placement of 4 to 5 implants in the lower jaw or 6 implants in the upper jaw eliminate these problems, including the need for adhesives.

-Mini-implants are also utilized for single crowns, specifically in tight places, such as lower front teeth or the upper lateral incisors.
+We also utilize mini-implants for single crowns, specifically in tight places, such as lower front teeth or the upper lateral incisors.
 These are narrow spaces, and it can be a challenge to correct this with traditional implants.

 If you have missing teeth – even total tooth loss – mini dental implants could be of beneficial.